rayfrankenstein/AITOW/README.md

 The reason there were no bugs was because any question I had, I slacked messaged PM, and got replied in less than a minute.
 She was on the project full time too, and was technical so was able to test out things and apis, document correct relevant data like console log errors, browser version, json response, curl ... etc.

 Have experts available in team which can be consulted asap - give whole projects - start with minimal project - create small informal groups, POC for each area: sr eng for legacy code, designer to get artifacts, PM to clarify tickets and address new bugs, main dev to do the whole thing - have team informally occasionally input on tech decisions."--lifeplusplus, [https://news.ycombinator.com/item?id=31705526](https://news.ycombinator.com/item?id=31705526)

+--
+"Everything that is needed to develop working software in terms of project management is described in Frederick Brooks "The Mythical Man-Month".

+Design software.
+Do incremental development.
+Half of the code should be automatic tests (doesn't have to be unit tests, that are often waste of time, functional test is typically more useful).

+Unlike many, if not most, 'Agile' proponents Brooks actually took part in creation of a really robust and badass piece of software, IBM's OS/360."--piokoch, [The age of cargo cult Agile must en](https://news.ycombinator.com/item?id=34886374)

+--